- Assistive Technologies in Special Education*

 MET 6213: Applied Instructional Technology

-This course is designed to provide students with the understanding of the concepts and operations of educational technology including research findings, trends, history, and future implications of new and combined technologies.
+This Online Masters Degree in Educational Technology course is designed to provide students with the understanding of the concepts and operations of educational technology including research findings, trends, history, and future implications of new and combined technologies.
 Students apply various instructional technology strategies in the design and development of units in their field of expertise to be used in the classroom.

 Emphasis on the use of multimedia hardware and software to develop posters, transparencies,